1. Chariot Energy does not manage your solar panels or battery energy storage system. We rely solely on utility reports for the excess credit volumes.

 How Does Our Solar Energy Buyback Plan Work?

-Getting paid for your solar power with Chariot’s Rise 12 Buyback Plan is simple:
+Getting paid for your solar power with Chariot’s Shine 12 Buyback Plan is simple: